 - Decide if the firm will be able to sell enough units for the product to be a success: this research includes looking into forecast sales, size of market share, cost-benefit analysis etc. for each product idea, undertaken by the marketing department

-- Develop a prototype: by making a prototype of the new product, the operations department can see how the product can be manufactured and any problems arising from it and how to fix them.
+- Develop a prototype: by making a prototype of the new product, the operations department can see how the product can be manufactured, any problems arising from it and how to fix them.
 Computer simulations are usually used to produce 3D prototypes on screen

 - Full launch of the product: the product is launched to the entire market